matthewdrees/matthewdrees.github.io/_posts/2022-09-30-the-rust-programming-language.md

 Doc-tests: unit tests that can be put in documentation strings, likely inspired by Python's doctest.

 If a section (unit, integration, doc-test) has a failed test, subsequent sections don't run.

+## 12. An I/O Project: Building a Command Line Program

+This chapter was great!
+It puts together many of the lessons learned so far in a real-ish example _minigrep_ command line tool.
+It builds with several refactors and points out "best practices" along the way.
+Someone put a lot of love into writing this chapter.
+I'd recommend this chapter as "minimum reading distance" for this book.

+Lots of good tidbits but interesting note about what goes in lib.rs vs main.rs: Keep main.rs to a minimum.
+If your CLI handling gets complicated, move it to lib.rs.